 Prepare the Proposal

-Secure Approval from the Faculty Adviser
+Secure Approval from the Faculty Advisor

-The final person who needs to approve your project proposal is the dean of the Farquhar Honors College.
-You should contact the dean when you're ready to present your proposal.
-The dean will approve your proposal after a 'committee' meeting with you and your faculty adviser, where you'll present your proposal via a slideshow that highlights the key aspects of your proposal.
-You may present in person in the Honors College suite or on Zoom.
-Proposal presentations generally take 10 to 15 minutes.
-The dean will assess the intended outcomes (personal learning and dissemination of work), budget (while there may be exceptions, the maximum awarded will usually not exceed $2,000), and scholarly challenge represented by the proposal.
+The director will approve your proposal after a 'committee' meeting with you and your faculty advisor, where you'll present your proposal via a slideshow that highlights the key aspects of your proposal.
+You may present in person in the Honors Program suite or on Zoom.

 Request an Honors Independent Study Course

 Once the proposal is approved, your primary duty is to work on the research project.
-Your faculty adviser is a key resource, but they're not responsible for monitoring your work or getting you to complete the project.
+Your faculty advisor is a key resource, but they're not responsible for monitoring your work or getting you to complete the project.
 To receive course credit for your research, you must request the HONR 4990 Independent Study course.
 You need at least 3 credits of the HONR 4990 Independent Study course to receive the Research Citation in Honors.
-To request the course, you should consult with your thesis adviser and reach out to the dean of the Honors College.

 Complete and Defend Your Thesis